convox/docs/docs/application/environment.md

 `convox env edit` allows you to interactively update your environment variables in a terminal editor 😊

+You can use `convox env edit` along with `convox releases` to restore an Environment Variable set from another release:

+First run `convox releases -a <app-name>` to identify the correct `RELEASE-ID`

+Next, examine the release's environment variables with `convox releases info <RELEASE-ID> -a <app-name>`

+Copy the desired variables.

+Finally run `convox env edit` paste and save the variables to create and promote a new `RELEASE` for your app with updated environment variables.

 ## Promoting your environment variable changes

 If you update your env vars through the CLI, that will create a new release containing your changes.
 By default this will not be promoted.